Criminal Justice Faculty

 B.A., University of North Dakota, 1995

-Women and Minorities in the Criminal Justice System
+CJ 465: Women & Minorities in Criminal Justice

 Dr. Briggs joined the faculty of NDSU in 2013.
 His research interests center on the social ecology of crime, police discretion, and police effectiveness.
 He has published articles in the American Journal of Criminal Justice, Police Practice & Research: An International Journal, Criminal Justice Studies: A Critical Journal of Crime, Law, and Society, and the Journal of Ethnicity in Criminal Justice.